Reduced Genus-One Gromov-Witten Invariants: Introduction

 Suppose $\nu\!\in\!\G^{\es}_{1,k}(X,A;J)$ and $[\Si;u]$ is an element of $\ov\M_{1,k}(X,A;J,\nu)$ as in~\e_ref{compsubs_e1}.
 Since $\Si_i\!\subset\!\Si_B$ is a sphere, we can represent every element of $\X_{1,k}(X,A)$ by a pair $(\Si;u)$ such that the attaching node of every bubble component $\Si_i\!\subset\!\Si_B$ is the south pole, or the point $\i\!=\!(0,0,-1)$, of $S^2\!\subset\!\Bbb{R}^3$.
 Let $e_{\i}\!=\!(1,0,0)$ be a nonzero tangent vector to $S^2$ at the south pole.
 If $i\!\in\!\chi(\Si;u)$, we put

-Since $u|_{\Si_i}$ is $J$-holomorphic on a neighborhood of $\i$ in~$\Si_i$, the linear subspace $\C\!\cdot\!\cD_i(\Si;u)$ is determined by~$[\Si;u]$, just as in the $\nu\!=\!0$ case, which is considered in Subsection~\ref{g1comp-comp_subs} in~\cite{g1comp}.
+Since $u|_{\Si_i}$ is $J$-holomorphic on a neighborhood of $\i$ in~$\Si_i$, the linear subspace $\C\!\cdot\!\cD_i(\Si;u)$ is determined by~$[\Si;u]$, just as in the $\nu\!=\!0$ case, which is considered \cite[Subsection~1.2]{g1comp}.
 We also note that $u|_{\Si_u^0}$ is a degree-zero holomorphic map and thus constant.
-Thus, $u$ maps the attaching nodes of all elements of $\chi(\Si;u)$ to the same point in~$X$, just as in the $\nu\!=\!0$ case of Subsection~\ref{g1comp-comp_subs} in~\cite{g1comp}.
+Thus, $u$ maps the attaching nodes of all elements of $\chi(\Si;u)$ to the same point in~$X$, just as in the $\nu\!=\!0$ case of \cite[Subsection~1.2]{g1comp}.

 \begin{dfn} Suppose $(X,\om,J)$ is a compact almost Kahler manifold, $A\!\in\!H_2(X;\Z)^*$, and \hbox{$k\!\in\!\bar{\Z}^+$}.
-If $\nu\!\in\!\G^{\es}_{1,k}(X,A;J)$ is an effectively supported perturbation of the $\bar{\partial}_J$-operator, the {\tt main component} of the space $\ov\M_{1,k}(X,A;J,\nu)$ is the subset $\ov\M_{1,k}^0(X,A;J,\nu)$ consisting of the elements $[\Si;u]$ of $\ov\M_{1,k}(X,A;J,\nu)$ such~that\\ ${}\quad$ (a) the degree of $u|_{\Si_P}$ is not zero, or\\ ${}\quad$ (b) the degree of $u|_{\Si_P}$ is zero and $\dim_{\Bbb{C}}\text{Span}_{(\Bbb{C},J)}\{\cD_i(\Si;u)\!: i\!\in\!\chi(\Si;u)\}<|\chi(\Si;u)|$. \end{dfn}
+If $\nu\!\in\!\G^{\es}_{1,k}(X,A;J)$ is an effectively supported perturbation of the $\bar{\partial}_J$-operator, the \sf{main component} of the space $\ov\M_{1,k}(X,A;J,\nu)$ is the subset $\ov\M_{1,k}^0(X,A;J,\nu)$ consisting of the elements $[\Si;u]$ of $\ov\M_{1,k}(X,A;J,\nu)$ such~that\\ ${}\quad$ (a) the degree of $u|_{\Si_P}$ is not zero, or\\ ${}\quad$ (b) the degree of $u|_{\Si_P}$ is zero and $\dim_{\Bbb{C}}\text{Span}_{(\Bbb{C},J)}\{\cD_i(\Si;u)\!: i\!\in\!\chi(\Si;u)\}<|\chi(\Si;u)|$. \end{dfn}